 To apply for DV lottery, applicants should visit www.dvlottery.state.gov to submit their entries during the registration period.
 The Department of State only accepted electronically submitted Electronic Diversity Visa Entry Forms.
 Keep in mind the following information when applying for green card lottery.

 - If an applicant submits more than one entry, all entries will be disqualified, regardless of who submitted the entry.
 Applicants may prepare and submit their entry themselves, or have someone submit the entry for them.

 - Successfully registered entries will result in the display of a confirmation screen containing the applicant's name, date of birth, country of chargeability, and a date/time stamp.
 The applicant should print this confirmation screen for his/her records.

 - Paper entries will not be accepted.

 There is no fee for entering the diversity visa lottery.
-If you win, you must pay a fee for an immigrant visa and a separate visa lottery surcharge.
+If you are selected in the green card lottery, you must pay a fee for your immigrant visa and a separate visa lottery surcharge.

-Note: stay away from the fraud website and services claiming to get you green card through DV lottery.
-Please see Department of State Warning on Fraudulent/Impostor DV Lottery Websites .
+Note: Stay away from the fraudulent websites and services claiming to get you green card through DV lottery.
+See DV Lottery Websites Fraud Warning on the Department of State website for more information.